 It operates in the same way that you restart it when you have a problem with your Windows PC.
-Your router’s software will reboot in a fresh state after turning off and on.
+Your router’s software will power cycle (reboot) in a fresh state after turning off and on.
 You will be reconnected to your Internet service provider once you reboot your router.
-Over time, some routers, particularly older ones, can slow down and it can be resolved when you reboot your router.
+Over time, many routers particularly older ones can slow down and it can be resolved when you reboot your router.

 Although a router is designed to remain operational 24 hours a day, seven days a week, for months at a time, this does not always occur.
 When managing IP addresses, for example, it might occasionally cause issues.
 Intensive use, a large number of connected devices, the router type… all of these factors can have an impact.
 As a result, it may be essential to restart it on occasion.

 One of the simplest ways to reset a router is to unplug it from the power source and switch it back on.
 Now it’s up to you to do it correctly.
 Users frequently make the mistake of pressing the on/off button and then pressing it again.
-The router does, in fact, reboot when it is turned off and on.
-It is, however, incorrect.
+The router does reboot when it is turned off and on.
+It is, however incorrect.

-To properly restart the router in this manner, you must turn it off for at least 20 seconds (in reality, it is normal that 3 or 4 seconds will suffice, but better be sure).
+To properly restart the router in this manner, you must turn it off or unplug it from a power supply for at least 20 seconds (in reality, it is normal that 3 or 4 seconds will suffice, but better be sure).
 This ensures that the circuits are totally turned off, as it stores a little amount of energy if it is left off for a brief period of time.

 It will take a few more seconds for the gadget to be ready once we have turned it on again.
 It’s much the same as turning off and on a computer or mobile phone.
 They take a long time to get up and running.